iemashwani/Learn_REact/Notes.md

 `Reconciliation` is the algorithm behind what is popularly understood as the "Virtual DOM".

 Diifing of lists is performed using keys, Keys should be "stable, predicatable, and unique."

+## useCallback()

+It is a React Hook that lets you cache a function definition between re-renders.